1. Home

 a vintage lace hanky in a vintage blue and white bowl

-Sticking out of a Cup.
+Vintage Hankies Sticking out Of a Cup.

 Another fun way to arrange an old hanky is by placing it in a small cup, creamer, or sugar dish.